📊 RMAX Key Takeaways

 RE/MAX Holdings, Inc. presents a mixed fundamental picture.
 Review the detailed metrics above to form your own investment thesis.

-How RE/MAX Holdings, Inc. compares to Default sector averages
+How RE/MAX Holdings, Inc. compares to Real Estate sector averages

 Sector benchmarks are approximate industry averages.
 Actual sector performance may vary.

-Based on fundamental analysis, RE/MAX Holdings, Inc. shows some fundamental concerns relative to the Default sector in 2026.
+Based on fundamental analysis, RE/MAX Holdings, Inc. has mixed fundamental signals relative to the Real Estate sector in 2026.

 Note: This is a fundamental analysis based on SEC filings.
 For P/E ratio, price targets, and market-based valuation, consult financial data providers.
 This is not investment advice.